Skip to main content

 A diet rich in inflammatory fats can lead to rigid, dysfunctional cell membranes, impairing the ability of testosterone to dock with its receptor and transmit its signal into the cell’s nucleus.
 Conversely, a diet with a proper balance of saturated, monounsaturated, and polyunsaturated fats supports fluid and healthy cell membranes, enhancing receptor sensitivity.

-This synergy is most evident in its impact on and body composition.
+This synergy is most evident in its impact on insulin sensitivity and body composition.
 Testosterone itself improves insulin signaling, encouraging muscle cells to take up glucose from the blood for energy or storage as glycogen.
 When combined with a diet that provides healthy fats, this effect is magnified.

 The structural integrity of cell membranes improves, insulin receptors function more efficiently, and the body becomes more adept at managing blood sugar.
 This enhanced glucose control reduces the metabolic pressure to store excess energy as fat.
 Over the long term, this coordinated intervention leads to a significant recomposition of the body ∞ a reduction in visceral and subcutaneous fat mass and a concurrent increase in lean muscle mass.